Rosacea 101: Symptoms, Causes, and Treatments

 Rosacea and acne are sometimes confused for one another, and while they can occur simultaneously, they are different dermatological conditions.
 Acne is related to sebum production, heightened keratin, and tender pustules, while rosacea deals more with the diameter of the blood vessels as well as the structure of the epidermis.
 It is possible, however, to experience both, a condition referred to as acne rosacea.
 Since acne and rosacea sometimes closely resemble one another, you will need to seek the advice of your provider before beginning any type of treatment as these two skin conditions require different skin care regimens.

 Rosacea on the Face: Skin, Nose, and Eyelids

-Rosacea most commonly occurs on the facial area, including the cheeks, nose and eyelids, but it can also appear on the scalp, ears and neck.
+Rosacea most commonly occurs on the facial area, including the cheeks, nose, and eyelids, but it can also appear on the scalp, ears, and neck.
 It can also occur within the eyes.
 A manifestation in this area is referred to as ocular rosacea and may cause the eyes to become bloodshot, watery, or to develop styes (small, sometimes painful bumps in the eye area).
 If you notice these eye symptoms, do not hesitate to call your provider and seek their medical advice.
-Regardless of where your rosacea appears, it needs to be addressed in its early stages in order to prevent hardening of the skin, or a worsening of the condition.
+Regardless of where your rosacea appears, it needs to be addressed in its early stages to prevent the hardening of the skin or a worsening of the condition.
 The symptoms of rosacea may vary from person-to-person.
 Therefore, if you believe you may be experiencing symptoms of rosacea, you should schedule an appointment with your provider or dermatologist as soon as possible.